NunoMBatista/QUAK-Quadratic-Unconstrained-Alignment-of-Knowledge/README.md

 **4. Solve & Benchmark**

-- Method A (Ours): Solve the QUBO on a D-Wave quantum annealer.
+- Method A (Ours): Solve the QUBO on a D-Wave quantum annealer (or a simulator).
 - Method B (Baseline): Apply a greedy Nearest Neighbor search to the exact same GAE embeddings from Phase 2.
-- Evaluation: Compare the accuracy of both methods against a manually-created "ground truth" (F1-Score).
+- Evaluation: Use the included demo experience to visually compare the two alignment styles on toy examples, highlighting how the QUBO re-ranks ambiguous entities.

 #### Code Structure: